mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 ```

 The important things that the webpack configuration is doing is:
 1. Define the entry point.
+Webpack will use this as the starting point when analyzing your application.
+Any files or dependencies which aren't used from your entry point will be ignored.
 2. Define the loaders that will be used for different files.
+A loader determines how webpack will handle different dependencies, and you can chain together multiple loaders to combine them.
+In this example, all the .css files will first be processed by the 'css-loader', and then the output of the 'css-loader' will be processed by the 'style-loader'.
+Plain JavaScript dependencies do not need a loader.
 3. Configure how the final JavaScript bundle will be put together.
+In this case, it will be put together to run in a browser (default).
 4. Define the output location and name.
+In this case, all output files will be placed in the `public/build` folder, and the main bundle will be called `bundle.js`.
 5. Enabled the "source-map" devtool, which will allow a browser to map compiled JavaScript code back to the TypeScript source.
 This is very useful when trying to debug runtime errors in your code.

 More information about configuring webpack can be found from the official documentation: https://webpack.js.org/configuration/